Repon-Hasan/Task-Nextjs/README.md

 # 🛍️ NextShop

 NextShop is a simple e-commerce web application built with **Next.js 15**, **NextAuth.js**, and **Tailwind CSS**.
-It includes authentication, product browsing, product detail pages, and an admin manage page.
+It includes authentication, product browsing, product detail pages.The app includes public pages such as a landing page and product details, while the product management page is protected and only accessible after login.
+Authenticated users can manage products by adding new ones, while guests can only browse available products.

 🔗 **Live Demo**: [NextShop on Vercel](https://my-shop-gilt-iota.vercel.app/)
 💻 **Source Code**: [GitHub Repository](https://github.com/Repon-Hasan/Task-Nextjs)